Have been told that you only date nice guys.

-- Miraculous Ladybug: Marinette and her family own a bakery, and they're all very kindhearted people, with Marinette being the titular hero and the others all being notably kind as well.
+- Miraculous Ladybug: Marinette's family own a bakery and they're all very kindhearted people; Marinette is the titular hero and her parents are caring and affectionate.

 - Pinkie Pie is the jovial kind of sweet baker at the Sugar Cube Corner, alongside being the local party planner of Ponyville.
 She helps manage the shop with her bosses, babysits their children, and her jovially sweet personality spreads joy and laughter to the customers and her friends.